tkglaser/tkglaser.github.io/marketing-strategy.md

   - I understand that you work differently that a big corporation
   - I understand Lean Startup
 - Maximum convenience
+  - I have tons of exprience (I do this stuff since 2004)
   - I don't need handholding
   - (Picture from the Jerry Seinfeld episode where the plumber makes him decide everything)